Albanctl35/LoLSkinChanger/README.md

 1. Monitor the game phase
 2. Detect when you're in champion select
 3. Use OCR to detect skin names as you hover over them
-4. Automatically inject the last detected skin when the countdown reaches 2 seconds
+4. Write the detected skin name to `last_hovered_skin.txt`
+5. Coordinate with an external injector to inject the skin

+**Note**: This application requires an external skin injector to actually modify game files.
+See `INJECTOR_SETUP.md` for setup instructions.

 ## Command Line Arguments